-Feature: Human burial no. 62 lay in a crouched position in a W-E direction factemporary to other wounds that caused the death of the individual.
+Feature: Human burial no. 62 lay in a crouched position in a W-E direction facing E. It was found in a damaged condition.

 Anthropology: Burial no. 62: 14-15 years old infant.
-Pathology: a slight cribra
+Pathology: a slight cribra orbilatia can be observed on both sides.